MrFogg866/scottys/README.md

 * The code in Code Institute's video on the Boutique Ado project was used as the main reference point to set up an e-commerce / online store project using HTML, CSS, JS, Python+Django, PostgreSQL database, Stripe

 ## Known Bugs

+*  the prices are currently displayed in $USD and will need to be changed into GBP

 [Back to top ⇧](#scotties)